-Learn why humans have an innate love of Nature and how Sharing Nature training brings it to surface.
+Learn why humans have an innate love of Nature and how Sharing Nature Experience brings it to surface.

 “Look deep into Nature and then you will understand everything better.”

 Why do patients who have undergone surgery recover more quickly if their room has a view of a garden?
 Why does taking a walk in a forest improve health?
 Why is it that merely watching nature documentaries leads to measurable increase in happiness?
 Why do people who live in greener parts of the city have a more positive outlook on life and higher life satisfaction?

 The answer may lie in – Biophilia – the notion that humans are wired to connect with Nature.
 That we have an innate urge to emotionally affiliate with Nature.
 Not necessarily consciously, often we may not even be aware of this drive inside us, but we’re always seeking to bond with the living, the natural.
 This tendency is universal.
 All of us are born with it.
 For this very reason, Sharing Nature Experience is for everyone.
 We celebrate the human-nature connection and our activities are designed to make you aware of the joy and fulfilment inherent in it.

 That said, while everyone benefits from Sharing Nature Experience, some will gain more because they may be in a position to spread the experience.
 These are educators, parents, and leaders.
 Then there are are other groups who can benefit personally as well as professionally.
 From health care and wellness industry – doctors, surgeons, those working in different healing modalities, yoga teachers.
 From eco-tourism and hospitality sectors – resort owners and professionals.
 Those engaged in environment and forestry areas may benefit from a new way of looking at Nature – a right brain, emotionally dominant view.
 Nature enthusiasts and outdoor activity professionals will gain as well.
 Those seeking truth and spiritual upliftment may wish to awaken their awe for the creations of the supreme.